gene63/posecompare/README.md

-# Android app to maintain a correct posture using TensorFlow Lite PoseNet Android Demo
+# Android app for correct sitting posture using TensorFlow Lite PoseNet Demo
 ### Building

 * Clone the repository